 Car crashes are the most frequent cause of injury and injury-related death in children.
-Infant and child car seats have reduced these injuries by 45% since 1997.
+Infant and child car seats have reduced these injuries by nearly half since 1997.
 However, these seats are only effective if they are used properly.

 There are two main categories of seats: rear-facing and forward-facing.
 Other categories include convertible, combination, 3-in-1, and booster seats.